j3ffyang/vim/README.md

 - Python's plugin are very various and many.
 I choose some as my personal experience only
 - Using Fedora 36 with default ```vim```, at the moment when writing this doc

 Personally I think that _the best practice to Enable VIM as Python IDE_ is https://realpython.com/vim-and-python-a-match-made-in-heaven/ with credits.
+And I also fixed 2 defects in configuration, supplied by RealPython.com, with comment starting with `Jeff's Fix`

 My current ```~/.vimrc``` can be downloaded [./vimrc](scripts/vimrc_vundle)